What to expect from Samsung’s August foldable Unpacked event

 Samsung’s next Galaxy Unpacked event is just around the corner.
 It’s scheduled for August 10th at 9am ET/6am PT and will be streamed on the company’s website and YouTube page.

-Like last year, there’s no Note in sight, as the company’s S22 Ultra took the place of the once beloved Note series.
+Like last year, there’s no Note in sight, as Samsung’s S22 Ultra took the place of the once beloved Note series.
 August’s Unpacked event will focus on the foldable Z series lineup alongside some gadgets, including the Watch 5 series and the successors to the Galaxy Buds Pro.

-Samsung Galaxy Fold 4
+Galaxy Fold 4

 At this point, it’s unclear whether Samsung will continue calling its foldable “Z.” A previous report indicated that there would be a change due to the letter’s resemblance to the ‘Z’ symbol used by Russia in the ongoing Russia-Ukraine conflict.

-Previously, Yogesh Brar leaked everything we needed to know about the foldable smartphone.
+Yogesh Brar has leaked nearly everything about the upcoming foldable smartphone.

 Samsung Galaxy Z Fold4